 - Infectious causes of myopathy must be ruled out before empiric immunosuppression.
 These include pyomyositis by Staph. aureus (90% of cases) and Toxoplasma.
 Pyomyositis usually presents with localized tenderness and swelling more than weakness; toxoplasmosis presents insidiously with diffuse muscle wasting and weakness similar to non-infectious etiologies.

-- Secondary causes of muscle weakness and tenderness include rhabdomyolysis, involvement in non-Hodgkin’s lymphoma, cocaine abuse, trauma and seizures.
+- Secondary causes of muscle weakness and tenderness include rhabdomyolysis (may be ART-related due to ritonavir or cobicistat cyp3A4 inhibition; rhabdomyolysis has also been attributed directly to some agents), involvement in non-Hodgkin’s lymphoma, cocaine abuse, trauma and seizures.
 These can present in all stages of HIV infection.